sbingner/ldid/README.md

 # ldid

 This is simply a small update to [xerub's unofficial fork](https://github.com/xerub/ldid), originally from saurik's repo `git://git.saurik.com/ldid.git`.
-This has been updated to compile for ldid2 which is necessary for some iOS jailbreaks.
+This has been updated to support sha256 hashing which is necessary for some iOS jailbreaks.

-`ldid` and `ldid2` macOS binaries are provided for convenience.
+`ldid` macOS binariy is provided for convenience.

 # Compiling